Bektashism: Beliefs

-Bektashis believe in One God (Allah) and follow all the prophets.
-Bektashis claim the heritage of Haji Bektash Veli, who was a descended of Ali, Husayn, Zayn and other Imams.
-Therefore, Bektashis follow the teachings of Haji Bektash, who preached about the Twelve Imams.
+Bektashis believe in God and follow all Islamic prophets.
+Bektashis claim the heritage of Haji Bektash Veli, who was a descendant of Ali, Husayn ibn Ali, Ali al-Sajjad and other Imams.
+In contrast to many Twelver Shia, Bektashis respect all companions of Muhammad, including Abu Bakr, Umar, Uthman, Talha, Mu'awiya, and Ali who is considered the greatest of them.

+Bektashis follow the teachings of Haji Bektash, who preached about the Twelve Imams.
 Bektashis differ from other Muslims by also following the Fourteen Innocents, who either died in infancy or were martyred with Husayn.
-Abbas ibn Ali is also an important figure in Bektashi Islam, and Bektashi Muslims visit Mount Tomorr to honor him during an annual pilgrimage to the Abbas Ali Türbe on August 20–25.
+Abbas ibn Ali is also an important figure in Bektashism, and Bektashis visit Mount Tomorr to honor him in an annual pilgrimage to the Abbas Ali Türbe on August 20–25.